melissaeisenmann/melissaeisenmann/README.md

 - <b>SQL</b>: I learned PL/SQL first and then SQL Server.
 The latter is what I've used more in the past few years.
 I have minimal experience with Redshift.
 My experience with all of them has primarily been in writing and running queries, importing and exporting data, etc.
 - <b>Microsoft Office</b>: Excel is my favorite product in the Office Suite but I've used the rest of them including PowerPoint, SharePoint, SharePoint Designer, and Access.
+- <b>Visual Studio Code</b>: I have come to greatly appreciate VS Code as an application.
+It's so multifunctional with its range of available extensions.
+Is there a particular way you like to view and/or preview different programming languages?
+There's probably an extension or two that will make that happen.
 - <b>HTML</b>: My comfort level with CSS could use some bolstering but I've spent a lot of time with HTML over the past few years while working on emails.